Progressive Party of Working People: Recent history

 At the legislative elections on 27 May 2001, the party won 34.7% of the popular vote and 20 out of 56 seats.
 After this election, AKEL's General Secretary, Dimitris Christofias, was elected as President of the House of Representatives, serving in that post until 2006.
 His election was supported by AKEL, Movement for Social Democracy (EDEK), and the Democratic Party (DIKO).

-AKEL is a member of the European United Left - Nordic Green Left political group in the European Parliament, and it is considered to be moderately eurosceptic.
+AKEL is a member of the European United Left - Nordic Green Left political group in the European Parliament, and it is considered to be moderately Eurosceptic.
 Cyprus joined the EU in 2004, and in the 2004 European parliament election, AKEL elected two members (Adamos Adamou and Kyriacos Triantaphyllides).

-AKEL remained the largest political party in the 2006 legislative elections; however, the party lost two seats, winning 18 seats with 31.31% of the vote.
+AKEL remained the largest political party in the 2006 Cypriot legislative election; however, the party lost two seats, winning 18 seats with 31.31% of the vote.

 In the second round presidential election held on 24 February 2008, Dimitris Christofias, General Secretary of AKEL, was elected President of Cyprus.
 Christofias won 53.36% of the vote against his right-wing opponent Ioannis Kasoulidis' 46.64%.

 On 21 January 2009, Andros Kyprianou was elected general secretary of the party with 54.3% in the central committee election.

 In the 2009 election to the European Parliament, AKEL received 34.9% of the votes, and again elected two out of Cyprus' six members (Kyriacos Triantaphyllides and Takis Hadjigeorgiou).
 In the 2014 election, they held their two seats with a reduced 27% of the vote.

 In the 22 May 2011 legislative election AKEL received 32.67% of the votes, and elected 19 out of the 56 members of parliament.

 In an interview with Athens News Agency, party leader Andros Kyprianou said that AKEL was considering Cyprus' exit from the eurozone, saying, "It is an option on the table", but that it will require "study and planning".

 In the 2013 presidential election, Stavros Malas, who was supported by AKEL lost by a margin of 42.52% to 57.48%.
 In the 2018 presidential election, conservative president Nicos Anastasiades won a second five-year term with 56 percent of the vote.
 The AKEL-backed independent candidate, Stavros Malas, lost the election with 44 percent.

 In 2016 legislative election AKEL was the second largest party with 25.7 percent of the vote, 7 percent less than the previous election.

 Niyazi Kızılyürek was elected to the European Parliament in 2019 for AKEL, making him the first Turkish-Cypriot to enter the European Parliament and thus breaking what was considered a taboo on the island.
 AKEL advocates the creation of a federal state in which Greek Cypriots and Turkish Cypriots would live together.